 The recipient shall respect the minimum mandatory standards as established by national legislation that refer to the specific AE scheme.
-The mandatory standards are national rules which are notably addressing relevant GAEC standards (good agricultural and environmental conditions) related to soil, water, landscape management, relevant minimum requirements for fertiliser and plant protection products.
+The mandatory standards are national

 8.4.9.2.
 Relevant knowledge

 All of the recipients are required to pass training for the respective commitment they are undertaking.
 The recipient is obliged to undertake at least 10 days of certified training in organic farming topics.